Revenue Leaders: Sangram Vajre, Chief Evangelist & Co-Founder at Terminus on Account Based and Alignment

 So, if you have a team or if you have individuals, both Marketing and Sales trying to understand how to do it, they literally can order pizza and get together at lunch time and go through these videos right then and there.

-If you are a fan of Sangram and Terminus’ approach to Account Based, start by signing up for the LinkedIn course, but be on the lookout for second book on ABM, coming out in September 2019.
+If you are a fan of Sangram and Terminus’ approach to account based, start by signing up for the LinkedIn course, and also make sure you pick up ABM is B2B!